 Some firms bundle multiple home services together in one monthly bill.
 Utility Warehouse was the first firm to do this.

-Utility Warehouse provides energy, broadband, mobile and home insurance in one package.
+Utility Warehouse provides energy, broadband and mobile in one package.
+You can select one or both extra services to bundle with your energy.
 The firm says this allows customers to 'get on with the things that really matter in life.'
-During our latest energy supplier survey, we heard from a number of Utility Warehouse customers who appreciated the system.
+During our latest energy supplier survey, we heard from several Utility Warehouse customers who appreciated the system.

 Find out what customers think of Utility Warehouse broadband.